 Trauma-Informed Yoga at Emerge Recovery TX

 At Emerge Recovery TX, we believe trauma-informed yoga is a supportive therapeutic approach to healing trauma.
-We know that healing does not happen overnight in isolation, but rather in the security and love of a community working together to care for you and your fellow women at Emerge in body, mind, and spirit.
+We know that healing does not happen overnight, or in isolation, rather, it flourishes through the security and love of a community.
+Working together to care for themselves and the fellow women at Emerge, clients begin to heal in body, mind, and spirit.
 As an ancient conscious-based practice, yoga can support the balance and reconnection of the internal self with the external self.
-Through trauma-informed yoga, you are never pushed but rather encouraged to explore and nurture your body in a safe space.
-In the safe space of your yoga sessions, you can begin to process and reduce traumatic responses with emotional regulation skills, breath connection, and body awareness.
+Through trauma-informed yoga, clients are never pushed but rather encouraged to explore and nurture their bodies in a safe space.
+In the safety of our yoga sessions, you can begin to process and reduce traumatic responses with emotional regulation skills, breath connection, and body awareness.

 Yoga Practices at Emerge Recovery TX